View all technologies

 How are cryptocurrencies relevant in civic space and for democracy?

-Cryptocurrencies are, in many ways, ideal for the needs of NGOs, humanitarians and other civil society actors.
+Cryptocurrencies are, in many ways, ideal for the needs of NGOs, humanitarians, and other civil society actors.
 Civic space actors who require blocking-resistant, low-fee transactions might find cryptocurrencies both convenient and secure.
 The use of cryptocurrencies in the developing world reveals their role as not just vehicles for aid, but also tools that facilitate the development of small- to medium-sized enterprises (SMEs) looking to enter international trade.
 For example, UNICEF created a cryptofund in 2019 in order to receive and distribute funding in cryptocurrencies (ether and bitcoin).
-In June of 2020, UNICEF announced its largest investment yet in startups located in developing and economies, who are helping respond to the Covid-19 pandemic.
+In June of 2020, UNICEF announced its largest investment yet in startups located in developing economies, that are helping respond to the Covid-19 pandemic.

 Back to top